Tellie/media-downloader-os2/README-OS2.txt

       - Fix a bug that cause yt-dlp specific options to be set when using other engines.
      [Gallery-dl]
       - Fix a bug that caused downloaded files to be under "directlink" subfolder under certain circumstances.

+     Version 5.4.7(January 13th, 2026)
+     [ALL]
+      - Maintanance Release.

+     Version 5.4.8(January 21th, 2026)
+     [ALL]
+      - Update Chinese translations.
+     [WINDOWS7]
+      - Fix a bug that caused a wrong yt-dlp binary to be downloaded and used.

 How to install: